julyndav/SQL/Medicaid Client Database/README.md

 The goal of this project was to improve and streamline the reporting process for both clients and case managers at Company IA.
 The database was designed to handle monthly client billing through entry forms, where total service units are recorded.
 These monthly totals are calculated based on the daily billing entries submitted by case managers throughout the month.

 Using this system, monthly reports can be generated to monitor whether case managers are meeting their required quotas and to ensure that clients have not exceeded their unit limits.
 In addition, the database simplifies the process of entering, updating, and managing client information, making overall data management more efficient and reliable.
+The database also centralizes billing data for furture analysis and creating ageing reports.
 <br></br>